-This ebook, An Alexander Technique Approach to Cello Technique, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate cello technique you want without sacrificing your body.
+This ebook, The Alexander Technique Applied to the Technique and Posture of 14 Sports and Movement Forms, is published in a PDF format.
+It is very practical, and it will give you an overview of the physical tools you need to take the limits off of your ability to exercise and move without sacrificing your body.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)

 When I was in training to become an Alexander Technique teacher, there was a saying attributed to one of the senior teachers.

 NOTHING IS WORTH LOSING YOUR FRONT LENGTH OVER.

 What did this mean?

 No matter the difficulty of the activity, there is no need to sacrifice your body by hunkering down to get it done.

 Let’s take a look at this.

 Hunkering down is when you pull your head forward and downward, shortening your neck, and curving your spine forward and down, as an expression of your intention to do what you’re doing, in a sport or playing a musical instrument, as best you can.